 Are Pellet Grills Healthy?
-The Myths, the Misconceptions, and the Facts about Healthy Grilling with Wood Pellets and Pellet Smokers
+In this article, we will explore the Myths, the Misconceptions, and the Facts about Healthy Grilling with Wood Pellets and Pellet Smokers.
+What you need to know before you buy.

 If you believe the buzz, pellet grills are the next best thing since sliced bread in the outdoor cooking world.